-The below roast is a result of looking for that comforting, spicy, smoky, full of flavour dinner centerpiece.
+The below roast is a result of looking for that comforting, slightly spicy, smoky, full of flavour dinner centrepiece.
 Besides wheat gluten it also contains some jackfruit, and that's to create that stringy "meaty like" structure.
-It has some dry spices not only inside, but all around too, for that maximum kick!
+It has some dry spices not only on the inside, but all around too, for that maximum kick!

 Don't be scared by rather long list of ingredients, as the process itself is very easy - you make it all in a kitchen robot!
-Only one utensil is used to combine it all!
-Them there's just the matter of baking it to a perfection ;) Which I could share not only the photos, but also the aroma that fills the whole house while the roast is baking...
+Only one utensil is used to combine it all.
+Then, there's just the matter of baking it to a perfection ;) which I could share not only the photos, but also the aroma that fills the whole house while the roast is baking...

 How to make it...

 - 1 can jackfruit in brine, drained and rinse in cold water and dried